AUTHORIZED USE

 The standard dose is for patients with normal renal function or mild renal impairment (eGFR ≥60 to <90 mL/min).

-The renal dose is for patients with moderate renal impairment.
-PAXLOVID is not recommended in patients with severe renal impairment (eGFR <30 mL/min) until more data are available.
-Each carton contains 20 tablets divided in 5 daily-dose blister cards.
-Each blister card contains 2 nirmatrelvir tablets (150 mg each) and 2 ritonavir tablets (100 mg each).
+The reduced dose is for patients with moderate renal impairment.
+PAXLOVID is not recommended for use in patients with severe renal impairment (eGFR <30 mL/min) or patients with end-stage renal disease (eGFR <15 mL/min) receiving dialysis until more data are available.

 Per the Fact Sheet for Healthcare Providers: